Chemotherapy for Breast Cancer

 Side Effects and Management

-Long term effects may include heart muscle damage (with doxorubincin) and rarely, leukemia.
+Long term effects may include heart muscle damage (doxorubincin) and rarely, leukemia.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.